JuliaDiff/TaylorSeries.jl/README.md

  1.0 + 1.0 x + 1.0 y + 0.5 x² + 1.0 x y + 0.5 y² + 𝒪(‖x‖³)

 ```
-The examples above use the default variable space.
+The examples above use the default `JetSpace` params.
 It is also possible to use
 co-existing user-defined variable spaces with different numbers of variables
 and expansion orders:
 ```julia